 Fibromyalgia, also called fibrositis, is a chronic, widespread pain in muscles and soft tissues surrounding the joints throughout the body, accompanied by fatigue.
 Learn more about this condition.

 Henoch-Schönlein purpura (HSP) is a condition that involves swelling (inflammation) of small blood vessels.
 Learn more about this condition.

-Rheumatic fever is a complicated, involved disease that affects the joints, skin, heart, blood vessels and brain that may develop after an infection with streptococcus bacteria.
+Rheumatic fever is a complex disease that affects the joints, skin, heart, blood vessels and brain.
 Learn more about this condition.

 There are two forms of scleroderma: localized scleroderma and systemic sclerosis.
 Localized scleroderma may involve patches of the skin on the trunk, arms, legs or head.
 Systemic sclerosis is a chronic, degenerative disease that affects the joints, skin, and internal organs.
 Learn more about these conditions.

-Psoriatic arthritis is a form of arthritis associated with psoriasis, a chronic skin and nail disease characterized by red, scaly rashes and thick, pitted fingernails.
+Psoriatic arthritis is a rare form of arthritis or joint inflammation that affects both skin and joints.
 Learn more about this condition.